prasanth100v/Linux/SSH-login.md

+🔐 SSH Key-Based Login for devuser in EC2 — Complete Explanation

+ * This setup allows a new Linux user (devuser) to log in to an EC2 instance securely using the same `.pem private key` already used by ec2-user.
+ * Instead of `passwords`, `SSH` uses `public/private key authentication`.

 ### SSH key-based login for devuser
-Copied SSH keys from ec2-user to devuser and correctly locked down ownership and permissions so SSH login works securely.
+Copied SSH keys from `ec2-user to devuser` and correctly locked down ownership and permissions so SSH login works securely.

 1️⃣ Create .ssh directory   🔹 SSH will not work without this configuration directory
 ```